tudo-aqua/temporal-logic-latex-package/README.md

 ## Overview

-The package defines functions for rendering the temporal operators defined in the Counting Metric First Order Temporal Logic.
+The package defines functions for rendering the temporal operators defined in the *Linear Temporal Logic*, *Metric Temporal Logic*, *Metric First-Order Temporal Logic*, and *Counting Metric First Order Temporal Logic*.
 The package defines various functions with variants in order to include or omit optional parameters to the operators like the optional interval.
 All operators are sized to the same width in order for them to align properly when printed one below the other.

 ## Build the package

+If you want to generate the necessary `.sty` file and the documentation for this package you can do this with the following steps:

-1. Generate `.sty` file from `.ins` file:
+1. Generate `.sty` file from `.ins` file with the command:
-	Execute the following command: `latex cmftbl.ins`
+		`latex cmftbl.ins`
-2. Generate documentation:
+2. Generate documentation with the command:
-	Execute the following command: `latexmk -pdf cmftbl.dtx`
+		`latexmk -pdf cmftbl.dtx`

 ## Copyright and License